microsoft/react-native-windows-samples/docs/native-modules-async.md

 The `GetHttpResponseAsync` method is pretty straight-forward at this point, it takes a `string` uri and "returns" a `Task` (which is to say, the method is asynchronous and doesn't actually return a value when it's done).

-> If you're not familliar with writing asynchronous C# code, see [Call asynchronous APIs in C# or Visual Basic](https://docs.microsoft.com/en-us/windows/uwp/threading-async/call-asynchronous-apis-in-csharp-or-visual-basic).
+> If you're not familiar with writing asynchronous C# code, see [Call asynchronous APIs in C# or Visual Basic](https://docs.microsoft.com/en-us/windows/uwp/threading-async/call-asynchronous-apis-in-csharp-or-visual-basic).

 Inside `GetHttpResponseAsync`, we see it:
 1. Creates a `HttpClient`.